 BIBLICAL INTERPRETATION.
 The general plan of this course is adapted to meet the practical needs of students of Theology.
 Its purpose is to familiarize the student with the methods and principles involved in the correct interpretation of the Scriptures.
 Elective.
 Value, 2 semester hours.
-Offered in first semester of 1937-1938.
+Offered in 1939-40.